ihenvyr/react_chrome_extension/README.md

-# react-chrome-extension project using react-chrome-redux
+# Chrome Extension project using react, redux and react-chrome-redux

 ## Getting Started